ylabrj/NanoVNA_Load_Windows10/README.md

 ttrftech/edy55's github for NanoVNA is [here](https://github.com/ttrftech/NanoVNA) with the downloadable [software releases here](https://github.com/ttrftech/NanoVNA/releases).

-hugen79's github for NanoVNA is [here](https://github.com/hugen79/NanoVNA-H), with thedownloadable [software releases here](https://github.com/hugen79/NanoVNA-H/releases)
+hugen79's github for NanoVNA-H and -H4 is [here](https://github.com/hugen79/NanoVNA-H), with the downloadable [software releases here](https://github.com/hugen79/NanoVNA-H/releases)

 For any subsequent versions, try that URL from the __CONFIG__ -> __VERSION__ page.
 And add **/releases** to the end of the URL on the VERSION page to get to the releases directory.

 ## Step 2: Download and install the DFUSE firmware converter and uploader

-All NanoVNA's so far are based on ST Micro's STM32 family of chips.
+All NanoVNAs I've spotted so far are based on ST Micro's STM32 family of chips.
 Loading the firmware from your Windows PC requires ST Micro's DFuse firmware loader.

 The main download page is [here](https://www.st.com/en/development-tools/stsw-stm32080.html#getsoftware-scroll) with lots of instructions.

 Follow the instructions there for downloading and installing.

-All the program and utilities will appear in your Start menu under __STMicroelectronics__.
+All the program and utilities will appear in your Windows **Start** menu under __STMicroelectronics__.

 ### Step 2A: Load the driver for your Windows and hardware version